 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Southwest Guacamole Hummus is a crazy creamy spicy hummus love child.
-Garbanzo beans, ripe avocado, garlic, jalapenos and lemon juice all make up this delicious dip!
+Southwest Avocado Hummus is a crazy creamy spicy hummus love child.
+Garbanzo beans, ripe avocado, garlic, jalapenos, and lemon juice all make up this delicious dip!

 This post was sponsored by USA Pulses & Pulse Canada

 Two recipes in one week?
 WHAAATTT?
 My life must be getting calmer and organized…or something like that.
 Ha!